daveboster/daveboster.github.io/_posts/2023-05-02-healthcare-technolgy-lessons-yet-to-be-learned.md

 >
 > (newyorker.com, 2013)

-This wasn't the first and definitely wasn't the last in very expensive, very painful, and very public, cautionary tales about the dangers inherent with large software projects.
+This wasn't the first nor the last in very expensive, very painful, and very public, cautionary tales about the dangers inherent with large software projects.

 ## What is it true of?